-Woodlands Care home was acquired in 1991 by Husband and Wife team Mark, a Doctor, and Debra, a Nurse.
-We strive to work around our values.
+Woodlands Residential Care home was acquired in 1991 by Husband and Wife team Mark and Debra Crooks.

 Residents at Woodlands Care home have reached a stage in life where a higher level of care is required, and our staff are chosen for their combination of compassion and patience.

-A smile costs nothing.
-Living with other people is made that little bit easier when they are kind, and so our staff strive to say (and make happen) a good morning and good night.
+Kindness costs nothing.
+Living with other people is made that little bit easier when everybody is kind to one another.

 One of the hardest parts of growing old is losing sight of what used to be.
 We will always remember that our residents were once young, fit and healthy, and have had many experiences.
 At Woodlands Care Home, we treat each resident with dignity.